 For these reasons, it is best to find a high risk merchant account through a payment processor that will support you.

 The best thing to do when starting this type of business is to acquire your bail bonds merchant account through a high risk provider.
 These are the experts that know exactly how your business works and how to help process credit card payments securely.
 There are options for phone and mobile payments, as well as MOTO and eCommerce with a high risk provider.
 They excel at accommodating all types of merchants, no matter how risky they are.

 Contacting a high risk merchant account provider will set a strong foundation for your business to build on.

-Do it right the first time and secure a provider who knows your business and how to accomodate your needs.
+Do it right the first time and secure a provider who knows your business and how to accommodate your needs.